 What is the White Villages Route and What Are the Pueblos Blancos

-The White Villages Route is a stunning drive that runs through 19 municipalities in southern Spain.
-As the name suggests, the route passes through beautiful villages and towns characterised by the white houses painted with lime to protect against the heat.
+Rated as one of the best places to visit in Southern Spain, the White Villages Route is a stunning drive that runs through 19 municipalities in Andalucía in southern Spain.
+As the name suggests, the route passes through beautiful villages and towns characterised by white houses painted with lime to protect against the heat.

-The area, settled since prehistoric times, has an extraordinary heritage– Prehistoric cave paintings and towns that still have occupied cave dwellings, Moorish influences, fortified castles and magnificent Gothic, Renaissance and Baroque cathedrals.
+The area settled in prehistoric times has an extraordinary heritage and shares some of the more intriguing aspects of Spain– Prehistoric cave paintings and towns that still have occupied cave dwellings, Moorish influences, fortified castles and magnificent Gothic, Renaissance and Baroque cathedrals.
 The area is also known for its typical and delicious gastronomy.

 Where are the Pueblos Blancos White Villages